 The Swedish Panel Study of Living Conditions of the Oldest Old – SWEOLD is run by researchers from Aging Research Center at Karolinska Institutet.

 SWEOLD is an ongoing, nationally representative survey of the older population in Sweden.
 The first data collection was conducted in 1992, and has been repeated in 2002, 2004, 2011, 2014 and 2021.
-Older adults are asked questions about their actual living conditions in a number of areas relevant to older people, these include health, health and social care, financial resources, housing, occupation, and everyday activities.
-The survey also includes a few basic tests on physical and cognitive performance.
+Older adults are asked questions about their actual living conditions in a number of areas relevant to older people, including health, health and social care, financial resources, housing, occupation, and everyday activities.
+The survey also includes basic tests on cognitive performance.

 The study sample is based on the sample frame for the Swedish Level of Living Survey (LNU), which was initiated in 1968.
-The SWEOLD sample consists of people who were previously included in LNU but have since aged out of the study which has an upper age limit of 75.
-Because the surveys are linked on an individual level, SWEOLD data provides the opportunity to follow individuals for over 50 years.
-A supplementary sample is taken for each data collection to ensure that the data continues to be representative of the current older population.
+The SWEOLD sample consists of people who were previously included in LNU and people who were included in previous data collections in SWEOLD.
+Because the surveys are linked on an individual level, these data provide the opportunity to follow individuals for over 50 years.

 Photographers: Victor Celis, Sofia Strååt, Sandra Humer, Josefin Linsdtröm

 Results from the SWEOLD survey are important for creating an understanding of older people’s living conditions based on up-to-date facts.
-The repeated design allows for analyses of how these living conditions change over time.
-Participants’ responses to the interviews are used in research and in statistical reports, which in turn form a foundation for the discussion with politicians and decision makers concerning older people’s living conditions.
+The repeated design allows for analyses of how these living conditions change over time, both in the general older population and in specific sub-groups.
+Participants’ responses to the interviews are used in research and in statistical reports, which serve, among other things, as a basis for the discussion with politicians and decision-makers about the welfare of older people.

 For a more detailed description of the survey, please see: